Curved Koszul duality of algebras over unital versions of binary operads: Conventions, background, and recollections

-Koszul duality was initially developed for inhomogeneous associative algebras, i.e.\ associative algebras presented by generators and quadratic-linear relations~\cite{Priddy1970}.
-To an inhomogeneous associative algebra $A$, there is an associated ``Koszul dual'' $A^{!}$, an associative dg-algebra.
-The algebra $A$ is said to be ``Koszul'' if $A^{!}$ is generated by its weight $1$ elements.
-In this case, it can be used to compute the $\operatorname{Tor}$ and $\operatorname{Ext}$ groups over $A$.

-This can be reformulated as follows.
-There is an associated Koszul dual coalgebra $A^{\ashk}$ to $A$, and $A^{!}$ is the linear dual of $A^{\ashk}$.
-It can be used to define a ``Koszul complex'' $A \otimes_{\kappa} A^{\ashk}$, which is acyclic iff $A$ is Koszul.
-This coalgebra $A^{\ashk}$ is a subcoalgebra of the bar construction $BA$, and is isomorphic to the zeroth cohomology group $H^{0}(BA)$ (with respect to a certain grading of $BA$).
-There is a canonical morphism from the cobar construction $\Omega A^{\ashk}$ to $A$.
-The algebra $A$ is Koszul iff this canonical morphism is a quasi-isomorphism, iff the inclusion $A^{\ashk} \to BA$ is a quasi-isomorphism.
-Since the cobar construction $\Omega A^{\ashk}$ is quasi-free as an associative algebra, this allows to produce an explicit, small, quasi-free resolution of any Koszul algebra.
+Let $A$ be a quadratic associative algebra, i.e., an algebra equipped with a presentation with quadratic relations.
+There is an associated Koszul dual coalgebra $A^{\ashk}$ to $A$~\cite{Priddy1970} which can be used to define the Koszul complex $A \otimes_{\kappa} A^{\ashk}$.
+By definition, $A$ is Koszul if this Koszul complex is acyclic.
+The coalgebra $A^{\ashk}$ is a sub-coalgebra of the bar construction $BA$, and $A$ is Koszul if and only if the inclusion is a quasi-isomorphism.
+There is a also canonical morphism from the cobar construction $\Omega A^{\ashk}$ to $A$, and $A$ is Koszul if and only if this canonical morphism is a quasi-isomorphism.
+Since the cobar construction $\Omega A^{\ashk}$ is quasi-free as an associative algebra, this allows to produce an small quasi-free resolution of any Koszul algebra.